Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Introduction

-Machine learning (ML) and Artificial intelligence (AI) are increasingly taking important roles for predicting materials properties including SC.
-Previous studies performing ML predictions based on random forest \cite{SOKRPCT18}, regression \cite{RD20_reg1,XQHDDSSFL22,XSHHH19,ZZXZHZQHL22}, classification \cite{RD20_reg1}, natural language processing (NLP) \cite{CC20_NLP}, and deep learning \cite{KKNSOHM21} models have trained on experimental data, mostly from SuperCon database \cite{supercon}.
+Machine learning (ML) and Artificial intelligence (AI) are increasingly taking important roles for predicting materials properties including SC. {ML models usually offer a computationally inexpensive alternative to DFPT calculations for evaluating superconducting properties, completing predictions in minutes compared to the months, typically required for high throughput DFPT calculations of hundreds of compounds.} Previous studies performing ML predictions based on random forest \cite{SOKRPCT18}, regression \cite{RD20_reg1,XQHDDSSFL22,XSHHH19,ZZXZHZQHL22}, classification \cite{RD20_reg1}, natural language processing (NLP) \cite{CC20_NLP}, and deep learning \cite{KKNSOHM21} models have trained on experimental data, mostly from SuperCon database \cite{supercon}.
 Comparing to the more expensive and time consuming experiments to explore many new compounds to generate SC data for ML, the high throughput (HT) \textit{ab-initio} first-principles approaches are valuable tools to obtain the data that can be trained to predict potential SC compounds.
 Several recent studies have utilized \textit{ab-initio} computed data for training ML model and predicting SC.
 One approach involves performing BCS-inspired screening of materials to identify potential candidates based on certain key properties such as the Debye temperature and the density of states at the Fermi level (N(E$_F$)) \cite{CG22}.
-A study similar to that described in Ref.~\cite{CG22} has been conducted on a vast range of materials, but restricting the size of the compounds to eight or fewer atoms, as reported in Ref.~\cite{CSM23}.
-In a recent study \cite{HSN20}, a ML approach was used to predict the maximum T$_c$ and corresponding pressure of binary metal hydrides.
+A study similar to that described in Ref.~\cite{CG22} has been conducted on a vast range of materials, but restricting the size of the compounds to eight or fewer atoms, as reported in Ref.~\cite{CSM23}. { More recently, a new ML model suitable for the limited size of EPC dataset has been developed to predict Eliashberg spectral functions $\alpha^2 F(\omega)$ rather than the overall EPC strength, which represents an important step to account for the correlation between phonon density of state and EPC spectral function \cite{GHDBGHH25}.} In a recent study \cite{HSN20}, a ML approach was used to predict the maximum T$_c$ and corresponding pressure of binary metal hydrides.
 The input layer consisted of atomic properties of the heavier metallic atom, while the output layer had two nodes representing T$_c$ and pressure.
 The \textit{ab-initio} data utilized in this study has been collected from literature.
 Recently, ML-driven search with experimental feedback was also performed to discover a novel superconductor in Zr-In-Ni systems \cite{PMGDHMT22}.